Schapeedy1/khmer_segmenter/README.md

 Before the segmenter works, it needs a statistical model of the language:

 1.  **Input Corpora**: The system reads raw Khmer text from files like `data/khmer_wiki_corpus.txt`, `data/khmer_folktales_extracted.txt`, and `data/allwords.txt`.
-2.  **Dictionary Filtering**: It loads `data/khmer_dictionary_words.txt` and filters out single-character words that are not in a predefined "Valid Single Consonant" whitelist (e.g., stopping random letters from being treated as words).
+2.  **Dictionary Filtering**: It loads `data/khmer_dictionary_words.txt` and filters out single-character words that are not true Khmer **Base Characters** (Consonants or Independent Vowels).
+This prevents signs or fragments from being treated as words.
 3.  **Frequency Generation**:
     *   The `scripts/generate_frequencies.py` script supports two modes:
         *   `--engine khmernltk` (Default): Uses the external library `khmernltk` to create a baseline frequency map from scratch.